Evidence of an Emergent "Self" in Continual Robot Learning: Methods

-\textbf{Co-activation matrices and block diagonalisation.} For each behavior and hidden layer, we computed a neuron--neuron cosine similarity matrix over the shared reference states: treating each neuron as a vector of activations across $T$ states, we set $R_{ij}=\cos(a_i,a_j)$, producing an $H\times H$ signed co-activation matrix $R$ (with $H=150$ units in our default actor, excluding dead units).
-As in some prior work that treated similarity structure over unit activations as an interpretability primitive \cite{horta2021coactivation,weil2025coactivationtransformers}, we used the absolute value $\lvert R\rvert$ as a nonnegative affinity matrix.

-We identified subnetworks via \emph{block diagonalisation} of this structure.
-We thresholded $\lvert R\rvert$ at $\tau$ to build a sparse ``strong-similarity'' graph, and defined subnetworks as the resulting connected groups of neurons (our implementation used standard sparse-graph routines).
-For visualization, we reordered neurons to place the largest group first (so the dominant subnetwork appeared in the upper-left), and then applied \emph{reverse Cuthill--McKee (RCM)} ordering within each group to make the blocks visually compact \cite{CuthillMcKee1969Bandwidth,GeorgeLiu1981SparsePD}.
-This procedure highlighted the strongest co-activation structure while leaving the underlying similarity matrix unchanged (we only permuted neuron order).
-We fixed $\tau$ at 70\% for all main results, but the results were invariant to the choice of threshold across a broad range (Supplementary Materials~\ref{app:k_sensitivity}); related work has used graph- and community-based tools to study modular boundaries in trained controllers \cite{tanner2024modularboundaries}.
+\textbf{Co-activation matrices and block diagonalization.} For each behavior and hidden layer, we computed a neuron--neuron cosine similarity matrix over the shared reference states: treating each neuron as a vector of activations across $T$ states, we set $R_{ij}=\cos(a_i,a_j)$, producing an $H\times H$ signed co-activation matrix $R$.
+As in prior work that treated similarity structure over unit activations as an interpretability primitive~\cite{horta2021coactivation,weil2025coactivationtransformers}, we used the absolute value $\lvert R\rvert$ as a nonnegative affinity matrix.
+We identified subnetworks via \emph{block diagonalization}: thresholding $\lvert R\rvert$ at $\tau$ to build a sparse ``strong-similarity'' graph and defining subnetworks as the resulting connected neuron groups.
+For visualization, we reordered neurons using \emph{reverse Cuthill--McKee (RCM)} ordering~\cite{CuthillMcKee1969Bandwidth,GeorgeLiu1981SparsePD} to make blocks visually compact.
+We fixed $\tau$ at 70\% for all main results; results were invariant to threshold choice across a broad range (Sec.~\ref{app:k_sensitivity}).

-\textbf{Neuron families (cross-behavior matching).} To track ``the same'' neuron across behaviors, we aligned units by solving an optimal one-to-one assignment problem.
-This was necessary because hidden-unit identities are only defined up to permutation symmetries; permutation-aware alignment has been used explicitly in modern work on comparing and merging independently trained networks \cite{entezari2022permutation,ainsworth2023gitrebasin,simsek2021symmetries}.
-For each network, we computed cosine-similarity matrices between its unit activation vectors and those of each of its two neighboring behavior networks over the shared reference states.
-We then applied the Hungarian algorithm \cite{kuhn1955hungarian,munkres1957assignment} to maximize total similarity (equivalently, minimize negative similarity), yielding a permutation that defined neuron families consistently aligned across walk, wiggle, and bob.
+\textbf{Neuron families (cross-behavior matching).} To track ``the same'' neuron across behaviors, we aligned units by solving an optimal one-to-one assignment problem, necessary because hidden-unit identities are only defined up to permutation symmetries~\cite{entezari2022permutation,ainsworth2023gitrebasin,simsek2021symmetries}.
+We applied the Hungarian algorithm~\cite{kuhn1955hungarian,munkres1957assignment} to cosine-similarity matrices between unit activation vectors across neighboring behavior networks, yielding a permutation that defined neuron families consistently aligned across behaviors.